Recognizing Alumni for Producing Achievement

-STUART THOMPSON is producing this season The Curious Incident of the Dog in The Night-Time and The River.
-Other Broadway shows he has produced include No Man’s Land / Waiting for Godot in repertory, both starring Ian McKellen and Patrick Stewart in Sean Mathias’ productions, Mike Nichols production of Death of Salesmen, starring Phillip Seymour Hoffman, The Testament of Mary, with Fiona Shaw, directed by Deborah Warner, Cat on a Hot Tin Roof (2012-2013), directed by Rob Ashford with Scarlett Johansson, Jerusalem with Mark Rylance in Ian Rickson’s production, The Motherf**ker With the Hat starring Chris Rock and Bobby Cannavale under Anna Shapiro’s direction, A View From the Bridge (2010) with Liev Schreiber and Scarlett Johansson directed by Gregory Mosher, and Exit the King with Geoffrey Rush, as well as God of Carnage, and Deuce.
-Thompson is also the executive producer of the three U.S. companies of The Book of Mormon and a co-producer of the London production.
-He is a recipient of 4 Tony Awards as a producer.
+STUART THOMPSON (1955-2017) produced the 2014-2015 season’s The Curious Incident of the Dog in The Night-Time and The River.
+Other Broadway shows he produced includes No Man’s Land / Waiting for Godot in repertory, both starring Ian McKellen and Patrick Stewart in Sean Mathias’ productions, Mike Nichols production of Death of Salesmen, starring Phillip Seymour Hoffman, The Testament of Mary, with Fiona Shaw, directed by Deborah Warner, Cat on a Hot Tin Roof (2012-2013), directed by Rob Ashford with Scarlett Johansson, Jerusalem with Mark Rylance in Ian Rickson’s production, The Motherf**ker With the Hat starring Chris Rock and Bobby Cannavale under Anna Shapiro’s direction, A View From the Bridge (2010) with Liev Schreiber and Scarlett Johansson directed by Gregory Mosher, and Exit the King with Geoffrey Rush, as well as God of Carnage, and Deuce.
+Thompson was also the executive producer of the three U.S. companies of The Book of Mormon and a co-producer of the London production.
+He received 4 Tony Awards as a producer.

 2009 – Dori Berinstein